intona/json-parser/README.md

 These use the Meson build system: https://mesonbuild.com/Quick-guide.html

-test/test.c is a simple test of the parser and some of the helpers.
+test/example.c is a simple example how to use the parser and some of the helpers.

 test/parser.c expects a filename as argument, and returns success or failure.
 On failure, it also prints the error.
 This is suitable for use with